Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Abstract

 \section{Abstract}

-Anderson acceleration (AA) is a popular method for accelerating fixed-point iterations, but may suffer from instability and stagnation.
-We propose a globalization method for AA to improve stability and achieve unified global and local convergence.
-Unlike existing AA globalization approaches that rely on safeguarding operations and might hinder fast local convergence, we adopt a nonmonotone trust-region framework and introduce an adaptive quadratic regularization together with a tailored acceptance mechanism.
-We prove global convergence and show that our algorithm attains the same local convergence as AA under appropriate assumptions.
-The effectiveness of our method is demonstrated in several numerical experiments.
+Anderson acceleration ($\AA$) is a popular method for accelerating fixed-point iterations, but may suffer from instability and stagnation.
+We propose a globalization method for $\AA$ to improve stability and achieve unified global and local convergence.
+Unlike existing $\AA$ globalization approaches that rely on safeguarding operations and might hinder fast local convergence, we adopt a nonmonotone trust-region framework and introduce an adaptive quadratic regularization together with a tailored acceptance mechanism.
+We prove global convergence and show that our algorithm attains the same local convergence as $\AA$ under appropriate assumptions.
+The effectiveness of our method is demonstrated in several numerical experiments. \keywords{Anderson acceleration \and Global convergence \and Nonmonotone trust region \and Adaptive regularization} \subclass{65B05 \and 65K10}